ptangen/swift-stringIntFuncDoc-readme-ios-0916/README.md

 Take a look at the autocomplete menu that appeared.
 All of the items in it are methods that you can call on `String`s.
 And what you see right now is only some of them!
 Don't worry what all of them do right now.
 For now, you're only interested in one that capitalizes your "Audrey" string.

 You can actually scroll this through this autocomplete popup.
 Use your mouse or trackpad to scroll through the list.
 Keep scrolling down until you get to the methods that start with **U**.
-You should see one that is called `uppercased()`.
+You should see one that is called `uppercaseString`.
 That looks like a winner!

 ![Autocomplete scrolling](http://i.imgur.com/TLGiFu3.png)